 These assumptions all turned out to be wrong.
 What I spent on motorcycling far exceeded any savings from higher gas mileage.
 I didn't sell enough books to cover the costs.
 And learning to ride was much, much more difficult than I expected.
 But it was also much more fulfilling.
 In life, I've always wanted to be where I'm not.
 And I'm rushing to get there.

 When everything is clicking--I'm alone on a winding country road, I've got my "A" game, the music is in a groove--I sometimes forget the motorcycle is there and feel like I'm simply flying.
+If you don't want to take my word for it, trust Alton Brown.

 Luckily, I live close to some fine riding, with twisty roads over mountain ridges, large state forests, miles of farmland (which often requires dodging Amish buggies), charming little towns (each different from all the others), and lots of historic sites.
 There's always somewhere new to see.
 (Here's a map of my favorite routes and road food).
+I particularly like combining riding with photography--one of my other passions.

 My current motorcycle is a 2010 BMW R1200R.
 In BMW jargon, this bike is a "hexhead" (named because the engine cylinder covers are hexagonal).
 So these are the "Hexhead Diaries."
 I'll update them regularly with stories and pictures.
 Stay tuned!